alkeirn/SparseNewEncoding/workspace/README/readme.md

 `accelergy-timeloop-infrastructure`: Modifications to swap out git submodules with new repos.
 Repo can be found here: https://github.com/alkeirn/accelergy-timeloop-infrastructure

 `timeloop-acclergy-pytorch`: Changed to use the new timeloop-accelergy-infrastructure repo.
-Repo can be founf here: https://github.com/mk314k/timeloop-accelergy-pytorch
+Repo can be found here: https://github.com/mk314k/timeloop-accelergy-pytorch

 These repos were used to make a new docker image of timeloop and accelergy, which can be pulled by this repo to run the new encoding styles.
 Docker image found here: https://hub.docker.com/r/kartikesh314/accelergy-timeloop-infrastructure